wblumberg/MWRoe/README.md

 Optimal estimation retrieval for microwave radiometers.

-This is code that performs the optimal estimation retrieval on microwave radiometerd data.
+This is code that performs the optimal estimation retrieval on microwave radiometer data.

 It accepts in a prior file, a VIP file, the beginning time and end time.